decentraland/documentation/content/creator/sdk7/architecture/entities-components.md

 ```

 {{< hint warning >}}
-**📔 Note**   In previous versions of the SDK, it was necessary to manually add an entity to the engine to start rendering it.
+**📔 Note**:  In previous versions of the SDK, it was necessary to manually add an entity to the engine to start rendering it.
 As of version 7 of the SDK, entities are implicitly added to the engine as soon as they are assigned a component.
 {{< /hint >}}

 When a component is created, it's always assigned to a parent entity.
 The component's values then affect the entity.